nhsengland/QISA-CQC-dashboard-BAU/README.md

 ## About this project / method
-This repo contains code to produce the CQC GP and Care Homes dashboards.
+This repo contains code to produce analysis for the CQC GP and Care Homes dashboards.
 The code retrieves the latest CQC ratings data from the UKHF_CQC tables in the UDAL Lake/main warehouse to produce monthly CQC dashboards.
 The code contains some conditions to obtain the most recent information from the UKHF_CQC tables on the day the code is executed.
 Requirements
 -  Access to Azure Databricks